aareshfb/Network_inference_using_discrete_penalty/Experiments/scMTNI_experiments/README.md

 - Additional data files present in this directory correspond to the scMTNI datasets (including ground-truth networks) and are used directly by the scripts.
 - The directory structure is consistent across methods.
+- For additional details on the files within each directory, refer to `Code_L0/README.md`.
+The organization and workflow are identical.

 ## References